 7. Stay True to Your Brand

-Don’t post something that jars with your brand.
+Don’t post something that does not represent your brand.
 Remember, when you’re posting on social media, you’re representing your brand, not yourself.
 So don’t share those smutty memes if it doesn’t fit in with your brand.
 This also goes for the visual brand of your business.

 Tools like Canva can be very useful to create content, but make sure that you stick to a set of brand guidelines so everything looks like it’s from the same company.
 Now that will do for now…

-let's continue next week on how to use visual, hashtags, and content to grow your business on social media.
+Let's continue next week on how to use visuals, hashtags, and content to grow your business on social media.

 Let me know in the comment section which of these tips you are already implementing or will like to implement for your business.